bamr87/it-journey/index.md

 ---
 title: Hello World
-lastmod: '2021-11-22T23:22:19.657Z'
+lastmod: '2021-12-30T18:57:58.777Z'
 ---

 Hello world, and welcome to my site.
-Click on 'Home' in the navigation bar to get started.
+Click on `Home` in the navigation bar to get started.
+This is the main landing page and it is still a work in process.

+Nothing to see here.
+Yet...